 SHORT BIO

 Violist and composer, Jessica Pavone, explores the tactile and sensory experience of music as a vibration-based medium.
 Inspired by processes centered on intuition and instinct, her music channels these ideas by focusing on how music feels when played and heard, integrating her experiences as an instrumentalist into works that transcend time.
-Although her primary training was in classical music at the Hartt School of Music (B.M.
-Music Ed. ’98) and Brooklyn College (M.M.
-Music Composition ’07), Pavone has dedicated her career to exploring alternative avenues for creative musical expression and “has made a career of redefining the possibilities for her instrument” (Steve Smith, National Sawdust Log).
-Pavone’s music has been premiered at: Abrons Art Center, ISSUE Project Room, the Kitchen, the Noguchi Museum, Pioneer Works, Roulette, and the Socrates Sculpture Park.
-Grants and Commissions: NYSCA (2024), Queens Art Fund (2024, 2022, 2020), NYFA NYC Women’s Fund (2023), MATA Festival (2023), Foundation for Contemporary Arts (Emergency Grant, 2021), New Music USA (2015), Tri-Centric Foundation (2015), Experiments in Opera (2013), and the Jerome Foundation (2011).
-Residencies and Fellowships: I-Park Foundation (2024), Marble House Project (2024), Kimmel Harding Nelson Center for the Arts (2024), Loghaven (2023), Stove Works (2023), Ragdale Foundation (2022), Ucross Foundation (2020), and Soaring Gardens (2020).
-In 2024, Pavone was awarded the Herb Alpert/Ragdale Prize in Music Composition.
+Although her primary training was in classical music, Pavone has dedicated her practice to exploring alternative avenues for creative musical expression and “has made a career of redefining the possibilities for her instrument” (Steve Smith, National Sawdust Log).
+Pavone has premiered new music at prominent NYC venues, including the Noguchi Museum, Abrons Art Center, the Museum of Art and Design, Pioneer Works, Socrates Sculpture Park, National Sawdust, and the Kitchen.
+Pavone’s albums have been produced by Tzadik, Taiga Records, Thirsty Ear, Out of Your Head Records, Astral Spirits, and Relative Pitch Records.

 LONG BIO